Ashkraze/WHO_life_expectancy_model/README.md

-# WHO_life_expectancy_model
-In this project I have used Linear Regression model before applying the model, the main task was of Data Engineering which included[Outlier Treatment, Null Value Treatment, Standardization, Scaling, Missing Value Treatment using Data Imputation, Correlation Treatment] was done on Data.
+WHO Life Expectancy Prediction Using Linear Regression

+In this project, I developed a model to predict life expectancy using a Linear Regression algorithm.
+The project involved extensive data engineering to ensure the quality and reliability of the data.
+Key steps included:

+Outlier Treatment: Identifying and handling outliers to maintain data integrity.
+Null Value Treatment: Addressing missing values to ensure a complete dataset.
+Standardization: Transforming data to have a mean of zero and a standard deviation of one.
+Scaling: Adjusting the range of data features to a standard scale.
+Missing Value Treatment using Data Imputation: Filling in missing values with appropriate estimates.
+Correlation Treatment: Managing highly correlated features to improve model performance.

+After these preprocessing steps, I applied the Linear Regression model to predict life expectancy based on the cleaned and processed data.